Skip to content

 Task-oriented guidance for using mfgQC day to day.
 If you want the formula and the source standard behind a method, see the Reference instead.

-• The audit workflow — record, export, and verify a result's lineage.
-This is the page that shows the differentiator end to end.
+• The audit workflow: record, export, and verify a result's lineage.
+This page shows the provenance model end to end.

 The one idiom